campoy/go-tooling-workshop/1-source-code/2-writing/3-vet-and-lint.md

 or `golint` doesn't build, specially if you're using tools like Travis CI, Jenkins, and others.

+If you think these tools are useful, you should definitely check out [goreportcard](https://goreportcard.com/) which allows you to run a bunch of these checkers as part of your GitHub flow.
+This workshop uses it to make sure there's no typos!

 ## Congratulations

 You are now able to produce code with less mistakes, because you're able to detect